rochus-keller/Oberon/README.md

 Qt 5.4.2 is statically linked with the executables.
 OBXMC, Mono3 and examples are included as well.
 And here is a version for Linux **x86_64**: http://software.rochus-keller.ch/OberonIDE_linux_x86_64.tar.gz.

-Here is a version of the Oberon IDE (Mono) for **macOS x86_64** (>= El Capitan): http://software.rochus-keller.ch/OberonIDE_macOS_x64.dmg, and here is the version for **macOS M1** (>= Monterey, with some limitations [^1]): http://software.rochus-keller.ch/OberonIDE_macOS_M1.dmg.
-The app can just be moved to the drive or used directly from the mounted DMG; everything required is included, also the Oberon System demo; please note that the CTRL key is mapped to the command key on Mac, but you have to press CTRL+mouse key to trigger the right mouse button; to summarize: just click=left click, command+click=middle click, CTRL+click=right click; note that the shortcuts can differ between platforms.
+Here is a version of the Oberon IDE (Mono) for **macOS x86_64** (>= El Capitan): http://software.rochus-keller.ch/OberonIDE_macOS_x64.dmg, and here is the version for **macOS M1** (>= Monterey): http://software.rochus-keller.ch/OberonIDE_macOS_M1.dmg.
+The app can just be moved to the drive or used directly from the mounted DMG; everything required is included, also the Oberon System demo.
+Please note that the CTRL key is mapped to the command key on Mac, but you have to press CTRL+mouse key to trigger the right mouse button; to summarize: just click=left click, command+click=middle click, CTRL+click=right click; note that the shortcuts can differ between platforms.
+If macOS doesn't let you start the app with double click, use "Open" from the Finder context menu[^1].

 Here is the old version of the Oberon+ IDE (LuaJIT) for Windows: http://software.rochus-keller.ch/OberonIDE_LuaJIT_win32.zip.